 |Tree of Fire (2009-present)

-Tree of Fire is a play written by RAW founder Jesse Bliss that has been on its journey since 2009.
+Tree of Fire is a play written and directed by RAW founder Jesse Bliss that has been on its journey since 2009.
 Excerpts of the piece have been performed at UCLA, Theatre of Note and S.P.A.R.C. @ The Old Jail in Venice, and a full staged reading was presented at the former Lincoln Heights Jail.
+The play had recently had a staged reading at Occidental College and a full run at Inner-City Arts at The Rosenthal Theater.

 |The Roots and Wings Project: Education